 This does sound fairly promising for a Mayu Shinjo title, but the question I’m left with is… does Kagura’s realization regarding love in any way dissuade him from sexing up Miko during her dreams?
 It’s not that she isn’t a fully willing participant, but not remembering it was seriously troubling her in the first volume, if I recall rightly.

-MELINDA: Actually, it does.
+MJ: Actually, it does.
 It’s interesting how Shinjo manages to pull it all off, too.
 Since Kagura’s an incubus, his character would fall apart were he to become any less, er, sexually driven.
 But she’s managed to awaken Kagura to some ideas about love and respect that don’t feel incongruous with his need for female attention.
 She’s just shifted things slightly towards emotional gratification rather than only physical gratification, and it somehow works.
 Also, I’m impressed by her ability to make the fox-ears bit genuinely funny.
 I feel like my dislike for Ai Ore! has caused me to deny her the credit she’s due as a romantic comedy writer.
 It’s nice to be proven wrong.

 So, we have a mutual read to share this week as well.
 Wanna hit us with an introduction?